janis-rasa/social_serveless/README.md

 ### Posts

-Get posts or posts by user
+Get posts for an authorized user

 ```
 GET  /posts
-GET  /posts?userId=1
 ```

 To create or update post use POST method with `"Content-Type": "application/json"`.
 If there is a postId, then the post will be updated.